GoropseSNHU/CS-250-Software-Development-LifeCycle/README.md

 # CS-250-Software-Development-Lifecycle

 In order to gather the info I need to implement into a program, I need the user's feedback.
 After all, the users will be the ones using the program the most, so having the program be tailored around their needs is important.
-To do this, gathering their feedback and making "user stories" is a crucial step in creating a program that fits their needs, as I
+To do this, gathering their feedback and making "user stories" is a crucial step in creating a program that fits their needs, as I can easily decipher what the user wants in a feature, as well as why they want it.
+A proper hierarchy forms in which I can start working on features that range from most important to least important.
+As of writing, all my projects are not set in stone, and a lot can be changed until I find a program or idea I want to work on until completion.
+The software development cycle that would help with my current status would be agile, with one key example being the retrospectives.
+The retrospectives show me what needs improvement, what was done well, and how to be more efficient in the process.
+And efficiency is a key factor in making a good software developer, at least to me.
+Yes, efficiency could mean clean and effective code, but it could also mean efficient at communication or efficient at teamwork.